<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 Next, add the weight and dimensions of your products for accurate rate calculation.
 This is important because it helps determine the shipping cost based on size and weight.
 To do this, go back to your product listings in the admin panel, select a product, and fill in the ‘Weight’ field under ‘Shipping’.
 Don’t forget to add the length, width, and height too, as these also affect shipping costs.

 Once you have all these details entered correctly, Shopify’s built-in calculator will create precise shipping rates for customers at checkout.
+For businesses exploring ecommerce shipping for Shopify or looking for reliable shipping solutions for Shopify stores, accurate rates and clear delivery timelines are essential for a seamless customer experience.
 Make sure these numbers are accurate—if they're too high, customers might leave their carts; if too low, you could lose money!

 Types of Shipping Rates Available on Shopify